If you are looking for DIY table lamp ideas, I have shared a few and recently made over another table lamp from the thrift store.

 As I mentioned above, consider using a dimming socket instead of a regular light bulb socket.

-Here is how to add a dimming socket to a lamp:
+Here is the link to show you how to add a standard dimming socket to a lamp:

-If you are inspired to make over an old lamp, but are afraid to give it a try, start by experimenting with the texture compound and paints on a piece of scrap wood until you get a feel for the technique and colors that you like.
+If you are inspired to make over an old lamp, but are afraid to give it a try, start by experimenting with texture compounds and paints on a piece of scrap wood until you get a feel for the technique and colors that you like.

-Once you like what you see, you will have more confidence doing it on a lamp base.
+Once you like what you see, you will have more confidence doing the technique on a lamp base.